VbaCoder/Meal-Planner-in-Excel-VBA/README.md

 **Use Case "Ad Hoc Inspiration"**

 - What could I cook today?
-It should be something vegetarian, not sweet, and all family members should like it, or at least not dislike it. Simply filter the columns of the table accordingly: "Contains meat" = 0; "Category " ! = Sweet dish; "Popularity" \> 1.
+It should be something vegetarian, not sweet, and all family members should like it, or at least not dislike it. &rarr; Simply filter the columns of the table accordingly: "Contains meat" = 0; "Category " ! = Sweet dish; "Popularity" \> 1.
 - I have some bell peppers left.
-What could I use them for? Simply filter in the table.
+What could I use them for? &rarr; Simply filter in the table.
  Column Filtering: "Ingredients" contains "bell pepper".
-- Which fish meal haven't we had for a long time? Simply filter & sort in the table.
+- Which fish meal haven't we had for a long time? &rarr; Simply filter & sort in the table.
  Column Filtering: "Category" = Fish ; Column sorting: "Last served date" - ascending.

 **Worksheet Rules**